Lady Jessica: Sequels

-Prelude to Dune
+Prequels

-In the Prelude to Dune series, it is revealed that Jessica's mother is in fact Mohiam; according to the authors, this fact was pulled directly from Frank Herbert's working notes for the original Dune series.
-In the storyline, Mohiam blackmails the homosexual Baron Harkonnen into a sexual encounter; when the first daughter she conceives proves genetically undesirable, she is forced to return.
+In the Prelude to Dune prequel trilogy (1999–2001) by Brian Herbert and Kevin J. Anderson, it is revealed that Mohiam is Jessica's biological mother.
+According to the authors, this fact was pulled directly from Frank Herbert's working notes for the original Dune series.
+In the storyline, Mohiam blackmails the homosexual Baron Harkonnen into a sexual encounter.
+When the first daughter she conceives proves genetically undesirable, she is forced to return.
 At this point the Baron drugs and viciously rapes Mohiam, and in retribution she secretly infects him with the disease that will later leave him horribly obese.
 The daughter born of this second union is Jessica.

-The Prelude series also follows Jessica and Leto's relationship from their first meeting through the birth (and subsequent kidnapping and return) of their son Paul.
+The Prelude to Dune series also follows Jessica and Leto's relationship from their first meeting through the birth (and subsequent kidnapping and return) of their son Paul.
 It is indicated that Jessica's choice to bear a son is partially due to her desire to help Leto overcome the devastating loss of his first son, Victor, by his concubine Kailea Vernius.

-Journal entries are attributed to Jessica via epigraph in the Prelude to Dune series: